How Many Brothers Does Giannis Antetokounmpo Have?

 Alex Antetokounmpo is the youngest of the Antetokounmpo siblings.
 Giannis sees the potential in his little brother.
 The six-time NBA All-Star told Bleacher Report, “I definitely think Alex can be better than me.
 He stays motivated.
 He wants this.
 That’s what makes him special.
 He’s not satisfied.”

 In 2020, DePaul University, Ohio University, and the University of Wisconsin Green Bay offered Alex basketball scholarships out of high school.
-Instead, the 6’7″ small forward signed with UCAM Murcia in Spain and played one season.
+Instead, the 6-foot-7 small forward signed with UCAM Murcia in Spain and played one season.
 Alex joined the Sacramento Kings for the 2021 NBA Summer League, which the team won.
-He eventually joined the Canadian pro basketball team Raptors 905 where he remains.